 The primary divisions of the IT Department include:

-The Help Desk staff provides first tier support for all County users who are confronted with a problem that prevents the user from performing their system-related job duties.
-Such problems range from difficulties with password resets to general errors that may result from faulty software or hardware.
-Whenever possible, the Help Desk staff resolves issues during the initial call.
-However, if need be, the Help Desk directs the call to the most appropriate resource within the IT department, depending on the nature of the problem.
+The IT Service Team provides first tier support for all County users who are confronted with problems that prevent the user from performing their system-related job duties.
+Such incidents range from password resets to general errors that may result from faulty software or hardware.
+The goal for the IT Services Team is to resolve 80 percent of the issues during the initial call.
+However, if needed, the IT Services Team directs the call to the most appropriate resource within the IT department, depending on the nature of the problem.

-The primary responsibilities of the User Support staff revolve around the activities that directly help the County’s end users get the most value from investments in end-point devices made by each department.
-These end-point devices are for the most part desktop PCs, laptops, tablets, smartphones, printers, scanners, cameras, or other hardware peripherals.
-Additionally, the User Support Staff is responsible for the entire life-cycle of such devices from the point of installation to the point of decommissioning and recycling.
+Additional responsibilities of the IT Service Team include activities that directly help the County’s end users get the most value from investments in end-point devices.
+These end-point devices include desktop PCs, laptops, tablets, smartphones, printers, scanners, cameras, or other hardware peripherals.
+Furthermore, the IT Service Team is responsible for the entire life-cycle of such devices from the point of installation to the point of decommissioning and recycling.

-The User Support staff installs and updates desktop software that includes both enterprise-wide applications (such as Microsoft Office and email) and department-specific applications.
-The User Support staff conducts IT orientation for all new employees and conducts appropriate training sessions designed to help County users get the most out of hardware and software investments.
+Moreover, the IT Service Team installs and updates desktop software that includes both enterprise-wide applications (such as Microsoft Office and email) and department-specific applications.
+Finally, the IT Service Team conducts IT orientation for all new employees and conducts appropriate training sessions designed to help County users get the most out of hardware and software investments.

-The Network staff is responsible for managing both the wired and wireless network infrastructure at all County facilities for both data and voice communications.
-An essential duty performed by the Network staff is to administer security-related hardware and software components that are used to keep the County’s systems safe from malware, email spam, data theft, and intrusion attempts.
+The IT Infrastructure Team is responsible for managing both the wired and wireless network infrastructure at all County facilities for both data and voice communications.
+An essential duty performed by the IT Infrastructure Team is to administer security-related hardware and software components that are used to keep the County’s systems safe from malware, email spam, ransomware, data theft, and intrusion attempts.

-In addition to managing the County’s network cabling, routers, switches, leased communications circuits, and wireless access points, the Network staff manages the installation and configuration of the data center server, data storage, and backup systems.
+In addition to managing the County’s network cabling, routers, switches, leased communications circuits, and wireless access points, the IT Infrastructure Team manages the installation and configuration of the data center server, data storage, and backup systems.

-The Programming staff is responsible for developing applications that are used by County departments for conducting their respective business functions.
+The IT Data Services Team is responsible for coordinating, implementing and in some cases developing applications that are used by County departments for conducting their respective business functions.
 Whenever possible and practicable, the County favors purchasing off-the-shelf application software.
-However, in cases where such software does not exist or does not meet the business requirements, the Programming staff develops software solutions that do the job.
+However, in cases where such software does not exist or does not meet the business requirements, the IT Data Services team develops software solutions.

-The IT Administration staff provides strategic systems planning and prioritization help for all County departments, including aiding with the development of technology-related budget requests for County departments.
-The IT Administration staff acts as the systems procurement agent for County departments and manages technology vendor relationships.
+The IT Operations Support team provides strategic systems planning and prioritization help for all County departments, including aiding with the development of technology-related budget requests for County partners.
+The team acts as the systems procurement agent and manages technology vendor relationships.
 The staff also maintains department-wide records and coordinates projects that span the various disciplines that make up the respective domains of all IT departmental divisions.
-Additionally, the IT Administration staff provides HIPAA-related security services for all County departments.